Do I have to pay my fees before I can register?

 - International Students (Returning): $4000 deposit

-Please refer to your invoice for payment due dates and options.
-Please note that the deposit due date found on your invoice is earlier than the registration dates posted on STU-VIEW.
+Please refer to your fees estimate for payment due dates and options.
+Please note that the deposit due date found on your fees estimate is earlier than the registration dates posted on STU-VIEW.

 What are my fee payment options?